Nikita2305/Nikita2305/README.md

 - 👋 Hi, I’m @Nikita2305
-- 🌱 Bachelor Computer Science, Masters in Management & Innovations.
+- 🎓 Bachelor’s in Computer Science, Master’s in Management & Innovation
-- 🧑‍💻 Ex-Dev at Yandex, Avito.
+- 🧑‍💻 Former developer at Yandex and Avito

 <!---
 Nikita2305/Nikita2305 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.